abadcafe/nginx-upstream-serverlist/README.md

 # nginx-upstream-serverlist

-Yet another nginx module for dynamiclly update upstream server list without reload or restart, and with simple and fully featured HTTP interface.
+Yet another nginx module for dynamically update upstream server list without reload or restart, and with simple and fully featured HTTP interface.

-Nginx's upstream can not dynamiclly modify the server directive's arguments.
+Nginx's upstream can not dynamically modify the server directive's arguments.
 If someone wants add new servers, change server weight, or deal with other arguments like max_conns etc, he/she must reload or restart nginx, which may cause PV loss.